avysogorets/preferans-solver/README.md

   <img src="examples/deal.png" width="400" />
   <img src="examples/contract.png" width="400" />
   <br/>
-  <em>Left: tap on cards to deal them to players (south, west, east); Right: Select contract type and other details and press OK</em>
+  <em>Left: tap on cards to deal them to players (south, west, east); Right: Select contract type and other details and press OK.</em>
 </p>

+You will first be asked to deal out the card to players and select contract type.
+Once you press OK, the solver will start computing the solution (may take up to a few minutes).
+Press START to begin the play.